Labor for the Hydrogen Economy Commissioned by the IGBCE Foundation for Work and Environment

-Securing Skilled Workers for the Hydrogen Economy: Closing Labor Gaps and Strengthening Training
+Securing Skilled Workers for the Hydrogen Economy

-The study The Expansion of the Hydrogen Economy in Eastern Germany Needs Skilled Labor“, commissioned by the Work and Environment Foundation of the IGBCE Union and conducted by WifOR Institute, addresses this topic.
-The analysis shows that planned projects could fail due to a shortage of skilled workers – unless training and collaboration are strengthened.
-Even today, many companies are struggling to fill vacancies in chemical, technical, and skilled trades.
+WifOR’s study “The Ramp-up of the Hydrogen Economy in Eastern Germany Needs Skilled Labor,” commissioned by the IGBCE Foundation for Work and Environment, shows that the planned expansion threatens to fail due to a shortage of skilled staff.
+Many companies are struggling to fill vacancies in chemical, technical, and skilled trades.
 At the same time, the regional labor supply is declining due to demographic change and emigration.

 Latest articles from WifOR’s Labor Market Research